 Toward the end of this period, the Adena began building earthworks and enclosures, including almost all of the earthworks recorded by those early traders in the Miami Valley.

-(Below depictions from Ohio History Connection and the U.S. Government.
-Map below from Wikipedia Commons)
+(Below depictions from Ohio History Connection and the U.S. Government)

 In about 100 A.D., the Hopewell culture emerged in Ohio, most notably along the Scioto and Licking River valleys.
 What, if anything, happened to the Adena is not known.
 Like many cultures in history, they either evolved, dissolved or merged with the Hopewell.